-Lots of questions to start.
-Do you struggle with a mood or anxiety disorder?
-Ever experience that feeling of a knot in your gut or something odd in the pit of your stomach?
-Ever had the wind knocked-out of you?
-Well, it’s happening in the solar plexus, so let’s learn about the third chakra…
+Ever experience that feeling of a knot in your gut or something odd going-on in the pit of your stomach?
+Ever had the wind knocked out of you?
+Well, the action’s taking place at the solar plexus, so let’s see what we can see…

 But what’s really cool is the third chakra is thought to be involved with power, control, freedom, the ease with which we can be ourselves, self-esteem, personality, ego, and the ‘mental body.’